-So, let us talk about periods!
-It has been so fascinating (in ways both horrendous & liberating) to examine mine, & to come to a place in my life where I am both unafraid &, in some odd kind of fashion, rather proud of it.
+So, let’s talk about periods!
+It has been so fascinating (in ways both horrendous & liberating) to examine mine, & to come to a place in my life where I’m both unafraid &, in some odd fashion, rather proud of it.
 This after so many years of despising it & wishing desperately that my body would quit its endless struggle to remind me of the womanhood I was unsure I even wanted.
-(Only magnified by the many anxiety disorders crowding my head that repeated over & over to me that my period was something to abhor & hide away whenever I could... until I could not help but believe it.)
+(Only magnified by the many anxiety disorders crowding my head that repeated over & over to me that my period was something to abhor & hide away... until I couldn’t help but believe it.)

-And so: a poem for an experience I have not stopped turning over & pondering on since it happened.
+So: a poem for an experience I haven’t stopped pondering on since it happened.
 A poem for the fierce & all-encompassing love of this part of myself I am too tired anymore to hate.

 Please do share your thoughts with me (on periods, on self-hatred or lack thereof, on tenderness, on fire & on fury) in the comments. xo

 Ticket guy on the train asks if I’m on my period when I

 don’t say thank you after he punches my ticket.
 Voice like

 just a joke.
 Like god, you women take everything so damn